ethereum/go-ethereum/docs/_getting-started/dev-mode.md

 ```

 The `from` address is the account that sent the transaction, the `to` address is the deployment address of the contract.
 The value entered into Remix is now in storage at that contract address.
-This can be retrieved using Remix by calling the `retrieve` function - to do this simpyl click the `retrieve` button.
+This can be retrieved using Remix by calling the `retrieve` function - to do this simply click the `retrieve` button.
 Alternatively, it can be retrieved using `web3.getStorageAt` using the Geth Javascript console.
 The following command returns the value in the contract storage (replace the given address with the correct one displayed in the Geth logs).

 ```shell